Gratuity Claim Timeline: Can You Claim After 240 Days in Your Fifth Year?

 U S RAUTHAN

-I am making it clear as;
+I am making it clear as follows:

 Regards,

-U S. Rauthan
+U. S. Rauthan

 Garimap

-I request all the seniors to share the actual facts on the aforementioned please.
-As my DOJ with the earlier company was 14.08.2006(2nd & 4th Saturdays were off) and later to another company within the same group where all the Saturdays were working.
-My LWD was 11.05.2011.
+Recently, I have come across a query pertaining to eligibility to claim gratuity.
+I thought to restart the thread once again as there are mixed responses on the same.
+I request all the seniors to share the actual facts on the aforementioned, please.
+My date of joining with the earlier company was 14.08.2006 (2nd & 4th Saturdays were off), and later, I moved to another company within the same group where all Saturdays were working.
+My last working day was 11.05.2011.

 pdhopte